walter-kai/dexter-contract/README.md

 ## 🏗️ Architecture Evolution

-### From Batch Limit Orders to Progressive DCA

-**Previous System (Batch Limit Orders):**
-- Created all price levels simultaneously
-- Static limit orders without relationship between levels
-- Simple gas pre-collection system

-**Current System (Progressive DCA):**

-Typical Bot Lifecycle:
+**Typical Bot Lifecycle:**

-1) Initial swap (immediate)
+1) Initial swap (immediate upon creation)
   - Executes the base swap amount at market price.
   - Creates a TAKE-PROFIT SELL order sized to the accumulated output.
   - Creates the first BUY limit order at Level 1 deviation (first DCA level).
+  - Gas: the contract allocates 2x the user-provided `gasTankAmount` at creation.
+This provides an execution buffer so the order can continue for at least one additional execution without immediate top-up.

 2) Level 1 (first buy) triggers
   - When price reaches Level 1 tick, the buy executes.
   - The contract updates accumulated position and re-calculates the TAKE-PROFIT SELL order (cancels old TP and places an updated one sized to new accumulated output).
   - It then creates Level 2 (next buy) at the next deviation.
+  - Gas: before executing the DCA buy the contract deducts an estimated gas amount from the `gasTank`.
+If the tank is below the estimated amount, the contract will first attempt an automatic refill from `claimableOutputTokens`:
+    - For buy executions the refill attempts to allocate up to 2x the required gas from available profits (because another swap is likely to follow).
+    - For sell (take-profit) executions the refill uses the exact required gas amount.
+    - If available profits are insufficient to refill, the order is marked `isStalled` and will not execute further automatic levels until topped up.

 3) Level 2 (second buy) triggers
   - Same flow: execute buy → update accumulation → update TAKE-PROFIT SELL → create next buy level.
+  - Gas: successful buys will contribute a percentage (`gasTankPercent`) back into the tank, but only when the tank is running low (this minimizes unnecessary taxation of every swap).

 4) TAKE-PROFIT hit (sell executes)
   - Cancels all pending buy levels
   - Settles profits to claimable output (available for user redemption via `redeemProfits`)
   - Restarts the DCA cycle by reinvesting profits (creating a fresh initial swap and Level 1)
-  - **Important**: Profits go to claimable output for user redemption, NOT to gas tank.
-Gas tank only refills from a percentage of successful buy swaps, never from profits.
+  - Gas: take-profit sells use the same automatic refill logic prior to execution (exact gas amount if refill needed).
+Note: profits are primarily recorded as `claimableOutputTokens` and used as a backup source for gas refill when necessary — they are not automatically siphoned into the gas tank unless a refill is required.

-5) Manual overrides
+5) Manual Sell Now Override
-  - Users may call `sellNow` to trigger an immediate market sell of accumulated output.
-That also restarts the cycle with profits.
+  - Users may call `sellNow` to cancel the existing take-profit limit order, cancel all pending DCA buy orders, and immediately sell all accumulated output at market price instead of waiting for the limit price to be hit.
+  - This also restarts the cycle with the sale proceeds.
+  - Cancellation refunds remaining `gasTank` balance to the user.

 This makes the lifecycle deterministic and easy to follow: initial swap → progressive buys (each buy creates the next level and updates TP) → TP hit (cancels pending buys, takes profit, restarts).
+Gas handling is automatic: initial 2x allocation, per-execution deduction, opportunistic refill from profits (2x for buys / exact for sells), contribution back to the tank when low, and stall/refund semantics when funds are exhausted.

 ### Core Contract: DCADexterBotV1 (23.97KB)